Dynamic Cheap Talk without Feedback: Model

-\textbf{Value of Commitment:} We show that the Bayesian persuasion payoff evaluated at the invariant distribution is an upper bound on the sender's equilibrium payoff.
+\textbf{Value of Commitment:} We show that the sender's static commitment payoff at the invariant distribution, the Bayesian persuasion payoff, is an upper bound on her equilibrium payoff in the dynamic game.
 To show this, we adopt a belief-based representation of the dynamic game, under which payoffs can be tracked through the receiver's beliefs.

 In the dynamic game, the receiver updates his belief over the states given the sender's message.
 Since the state follows a Markov chain, beliefs evolve across periods.
 Given any history, let $q_n$ and $p_n$ denote the receiver's belief about the state $\omega_n$ before and after observing the message in period $n$, respectively.
 The transition matrix $Q$ links the two beliefs: